LIFEHUBBER

 ZAYA1-8B is a small Zyphra mixture-of-experts reasoning model with public weights, 760M active parameters, 8.4B total parameters, deployment notes, and project-reported math and coding evaluations.

 The official Hugging Face model card presents ZAYA1-8B as the post-trained reasoning version of Zyphra's ZAYA1 model family, with safetensors files, benchmark tables, quickstart notes, vLLM and Transformers branch requirements, a vLLM serving example, and links to Zyphra's technical report and release blog post.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is